Peter King: Inside Kirk Cousins' fast free agency

 • A couple of things Sherman told me eight days ago in his only interview before the Niners introduced him at a press conference seemed significant.
 He really wanted to negotiate his own deal, in part for the experience of it.
 And take this for what it’s worth, but he said he wanted to be fair to the Niners, coming back from Achilles surgery, and to be sure that he earns the money he makes as a 30-year-old cornerback.

-• If Sherman is healthy for 16 weeks and on the Niners active roster and plays 90 percent of the snaps, he’ll earn $10 million in 2018.
+• If Sherman is healthy for 16 weeks and on the Niners’ active roster and plays 90 percent of the snaps, he’ll earn $10 million in 2018.

 • Think of the word “incentive” and the word “bonus.”
 This $1 million clause protects the team in case Sherman isn’t healthy enough or good enough to play every week at something near his previous level.
 And isn’t that what an incentive clause should be?
 If Sherman does what he’s done in the past, he’ll make the money.
 If he doesn’t, he won’t.
 I do not understand what is wrong or unfair or insane with that.

 7. I think the Bengals should wave good-bye to Vontaze Burfict, in the wake of the news that he’s appealing a four-game PED suspension.
-Burfict was more trouble than he was worth two years ago, and he’s continued to give the Bengals problems.
-At some point, you’ve got to say to your locker room: Enough crap with this guy.
+Burfict was more trouble than he was worth two years ago, and he has continued to give the Bengals problems.
+At some point you’ve got to say to your locker room: Enough crap with this guy.

 8. I think the Justin Pugh signing in Arizona makes the core that GM Jerry Reese left for Dave Gettleman with the Giants even worse.
 Pugh’s defection means that only one of Reese’s 45 picks in the six drafts from 2008 to 2013 is still on the team.
 (If you guessed Jason Pierre-Paul, you win.)
-Amazing: The number is 0-for-22 in the last three drafts—2011, 2012, 2013.
+Amazing: The number is 0-for-22 in the last three of those drafts—2011, 2012, 2013.
 Gettleman’s got a very tough road replenishing a thin roster.

 9. I think we absolutely should praise middle linebacker Paul Posluszny, who in 11 years was a great professional, leader and football player.
 He played 148 games, mostly as the nerve center of the Bills and Jags defenses.
 Classic player.
-He could have played in the fifties, eighties or today.
+He could have played in the ’50s, ’80s or today.
 Not a lot of players can say they sacked Ben Roethlisberger and Drew Brees and intercepted Tom Brady and Cam Newton.
 Posluszny can.
 Good luck to him in retirement.

 10. I think these are my other thoughts of the week: